-When data collection is enabled, Security Center provisions the Microsoft Monitoring Agent on all existing supported Azure virtual machines and any new ones that are created.
-The Microsoft Monitoring Agent scans for various security-related configurations.
-In addition, the operating system raises event log events.
+Security Center collects data from your Azure virtual machines (VMs) and non-Azure computers to monitor for security vulnerabilities and threats.
+Data is collected using the Microsoft Monitoring Agent, which reads various security-related configurations and event logs from the machine and copies the data to your workspace for analysis.
 Examples of such data are: operating system type and version, operating system logs (Windows event logs), running processes, machine name, IP addresses, logged in user, and tenant ID.
 The Microsoft Monitoring Agent also copies crash dump files to your workspace.

 - Select Save.